A$AP Rocky dives into Rihanna's arms as not guilty verdict is read at felony assault trial

 Rocky's lawyers and witnesses they called said Rocky had shot a prop gun that only fires blanks, which he had been carrying for security since taking it from a music video set months earlier.
 They said he fired it as a warning because Relli was attacking another member of their crew.

-It wasn’t immediately clear whether they reached the verdict because they believed he was in fact carrying a prop gun or that he acted in self-defense.
+The jurors were escorted from the courthouse and all left promptly without speaking to reporters.
+It wasn’t clear whether they reached the verdict because they believed he was in fact carrying a prop gun or that he acted in self-defense.
 They did not have to agree on their reasoning, or explain it outside of the jury room.
 They just had to reach the same conclusion.

+“They saw through this mirage of a case,” Tacopina said.
+“He turned down a plea for almost no jail time because he was innocent.”

 In his closing argument, Deputy District Attorney John Lewin urged the jurors not to be influenced by the celebrity or family aspects of the case, and suggested Rihanna bringing the kids to closing arguments was an attempt to manipulate the jury.